StaryVena/pcap_generator/scenarios/http_client_selenium/README.md

 and [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/selenium-ide/) for test recording.
 The recorded test can be saved saved in the `sides` directory located in the root of the project.

-The test are run once per the container startup, but scenario will run the container again until time is over.
+The tests are run once per the container startup, but scenario will run the container again until time is over.